lakshmankumar12/languageNotes/go_notes.md

 go test path1/path2/a.go   # Not sure. check

 go get abc.com/repo_name/path/file.go  # pulls that file (repo) in $GOPATH/src

+# the @is the version to pull. latest is well, latest
+# same command for both first time and for install.
+# it fetch and also compiles
+go install github.com/rakyll/hey@latest

 # cleans executables
 go clean file.go